SanderJBouwman/shiniertreecheckbox/readme.md

 ### States
 You can customize the behaviour of the checkboxes by setting the `options.states` parameter.
 This parameter accepts a string that specifies the mode of the checkboxes.
 All states have default values.
 These can be changed by setting the `options.defaultState` parameter.
 This parameter accepts a string that specifies the default state of the checkboxes.
-Currently, adding more states in R is not supported, but can be added by editing the JS module (core.js &rarr; TreeCheckbox.defaultStates).
+Currently, adding more states in R is not supported, but can be added by editing the JS module (view How to add more states).

 <details>
   <summary>How to add more states</summary>